Frequently Asked Questions

 Can you demangle symbols?

-We currently demangle both GNU3 and MSVS symbols including C++11 using our own library on OS X, Linux, and Windows.
+We currently demangle both GNU3 and MSVS symbols including C++11 using our own cross-platform library on OS X, Linux, and Windows.

 We currently do not support loading PDB files, though there are third party plugins that demonstrate how to import symbols from them.